 This may well involve steps to circumvent patent rights, under well-defined circumstances of national emergency and protection of public health.
 Most jurisdictions around the globe have compulsory licensing laws in place, allowing them to side-step patents where there is a compelling public need.
 This will be especially the case if innovators are perceived to be asking for an unfair price for new COVID-19 drugs or vaccines, or the supply of such medicines is seen as inadequate.

-However, many governments might encounter additional regulatory hurdles along the way, such as data exclusivity where no would-be generic competitor can make use of their clinical data to support expedited approval applications.
+However, many governments might encounter additional regulatory hurdles along the way, such as data exclusivity where no would-be generic competitor can make use of clinical data to support expedited approval applications.
 A further two years’ market exclusivity might also be granted to the patent holder, as well as an additional year if the originator develops the drug for a new indication.
 Medical devices can be granted data exclusivities as well.
 EU and US regulation of clinical test data protection and the granting of market exclusivity interfere with the effective use of compulsory licensing by these governments, and can even prevent access to off-patent medicines because they prohibit registration of generic equivalents.
 Chile and Colombia have passed regulatory exclusivity waivers for cases of compulsory licensing.
 Other governments are likely to follow suit.

 Governments need to use the right to issue compulsory licenses for importation of needed affordable medicines cautiously, and only under circumstances of national emergency.
 If this right is used in excess by certain countries, then this may make pharma companies balk at entering certain markets, at the price of hurting the populace in that country in need of the drug/vaccine, especially in absence of third country generics.
 In view of this, aid agencies, and international development organizations would need to explore other mechanisms to ensure access to drugs/vaccines in those countries.
 Models such as those practiced by PEPFAR would be needed.